 We had a lovely train ride where Marie told us about Monet's life and how he ended up in Giverny.
 As always, the Context Travel team continually impresses me with their deep knowledge and ability to field questions expertly.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

-We arrived at the station in Vernon and after a 7-minute bus-ride we entered Giverny.
+We arrived at the station in Vernon and after a 7-minute bus ride, we entered Giverny.
 And into a dream world.
 I was first inspired to visit this location after a brief visit to Les jardins d’epicure, a lovely chateau in Bray-et-Lu (which is near Giverny) that Mr. Misadventures and I stayed at on our way to Brittany.
-Then I read my friend Kasia’s post from her visit to Giverny and knew I had to visit one day.

 I was not disappointed.
-Like I said above.
+As I said above.
 It is a dream world.
 One that is a lovely shade of soft green.

-Throughout our visit, Marie chatted with us, providing insight about the grounds and the life of Monet.
+Throughout our visit, Marie chatted with us, providing insight into the grounds and the life of Monet.

 Because the green was so vibrant, the colors in the flowers popped even brighter.